-➤ This scope of work does not include public relations or strategic communications support, including Council or Commission hearing presentations or attendance, informational handouts, etc. It is assumed that City Staff will lead public and elected official outreach efforts related to the development of the update Metro Plan.
+This scope of work does not include public relations or strategic communications support, such as Council or Commission hearing presentations or attendance, informational handouts, etc. in addition to the materials included as deliverables in the scope of work.
+It is assumed that City Staff will lead public and elected official outreach efforts related to the development of the update Metro Plan.